Aronymous7/vscode-infer-performance/backlog.md

 - History of runtimes after each execution of Infer
   - Give option to persist history between sessions
   - Only create new history entry for method if code/cost changed
+- Show significant changes in cost immediately in CodeLens (maybe with color coding, warning messages, etc.)

 ## Webview